sushil3710/The_Gita_ChatBot/README.md

 [sushil3710/gita_bot:latest](https://hub.docker.com/r/sushil3710/gita_bot)

+### How to Dockerize Image

+To dokerize build and then run, use bash script to build  and run the docker repo after pulling it to local environment

+-`./run.sh  or bash run.sh`

 ### How to Host the Docker Image

 To host and run the Gita Bot using the Docker image, pull the repo and use the following command:

+-`docker pull sushil3710/gita_bot:latest`
 -`docker run -p 8080:80 sushil3710/gita_bot:latest`

-Or Use bash script to build  and run the docker repo after pulling it to local environment

--`./run.sh  or bash run.sh`

 ## Kubernetes manifest files